amannegi11/Python/README.md

 ->Python programs generally are smaller than other programming languages like Java.
 Programmers have to type relatively less and indentation requirement of the language, makes them readable all the time.

-->Python language is being used by almost all tech-giant companies like – Google, Amazon, Facebook, Instagram, Dropbox, Uber… etc.
+->Python language is being used by almost all tech-giant companies

 ->The biggest strength of Python is huge collection of standard library which can be used for the following: